Key Elements of a Great Infographic

 It’s also good to include a list of all your sources at the end of your infographic for two reasons: first, so you can give proper credit to the people that did the work to find those statistics; and second, so people that enjoy your content can find out more about it from the sources you consulted when making it.

-If you’re creating an infographic from scratch, consider writing up a bare bones outline for the information you want to include and writing small blocks of text and bullet points that could be used to introduce your content and state your data.
+If you’re creating an infographic from scratch, consider writing up a bare-bones outline for the information you want to include.
+Write small blocks of text and bullet points that could be used to introduce your content and state your data.
 Then during the design stage, you can take the outline and rework it into a full infographic, making any needed changes at this point.

 Here’s another example of using photographs (and food references) to display information.
 This infographic, from LinkedIn Marketing Solutions, based off of content from HubSpot, shows how to create the perfect mix of blog content.

-This example from DesignMantic features a pleasing, retro-style design and a warm, slightly muted color pallette.
+This example from DesignMantic features a pleasing, retro-style design and a warm, slightly muted color palette.

 Another important thing to remember about infographic design is that it should bear some resemblance to your branding.
-This example from Classy shows how fonts and colors in an infographic can match the rest of your brand identity.
+This example from Classy shows how fonts and colors in an infographic can match your brand identity.

 When you’re ready to design your infographic, you have a lot of options.
-If you have a graphic designer on staff, work with them to translate your ideas into an infographic.
+If you have a graphic designer on staff, work with them to translate your ideas into a graphic.
 If you don’t have access to an in-house designer, you can find a freelancer or use a web-based infographic-making tool such as Canva or DesignWizard.

 Each design approach has pros and cons.
 The main con to hiring a designer is that their services may be costly, though if you want professional, high-quality design, the cost is probably going to be worth it.
 Making the infographic yourself will be much cheaper, but if you don’t have strong design skills, the quality of the finished product might not be what you were hoping for.

 Infographics are great as standalone content, as a complement to another piece of content or as a way of recycling old content.
 They’re attractive, popular, shareable, engaging and can reach and influence people in a way that text content can’t.
-Use the tips above to start producing more effective visual content for your company.
+Use the tips above to come up with great infographic topics and start producing more effective visual content for your company.